 Everyone knows about pizza and pasta and these are certainly important in their country of origin, too, but Italian food is more than just these two items.
 If you have become a fan of Italian cuisine, then this in itself is a reason for learning more of the language.

 Many visitors to Italy go there to see some of Italy’s outstanding architecture.
-Italian architects were instrumental in developing some of the world’s most recognised ancient styles such as Baroque, Neoclassical, Renaissance and Roman.
+Italian architects were instrumental in developing some of the world’s most recognized ancient styles such as Baroque, Neoclassical, Renaissance, and Roman.
 Even those with less appetite for architecture will still make sure they visit famous and iconic buildings like the Colosseum in Rome and the Leaning Tower of Pisa in the town of the same name.
 Tourists may also enjoy seeing some of Italy’s many castles such as the Valle d’Acosta Fort Bard and the Verres Castle.

 Art and music

 Learning Italian helps if you love the opera.
 Most opera performances today are in Italian, especially some of the classics like ‘La Traviata’ and ‘Aida,’ which were created by Italians.
 Then there are the many art galleries with art by famous Italian painters and sculptures by Italian sculptors.

 Italy, of course, is well known for its fashion houses, like Armani, Benetton, Gucci, Prada, and Versace.